McDonald man files suit against village, claiming he was denied public records

 WARREN

-A McDonald resident has filed a mandamus action in Trumbull County Common Pleas court requesting the court order the village to produce documents he has requested — or provide a reason why the documents are not available.
+A McDonald man has filed a mandamus action in Trumbull County Common Pleas Court requesting the court order the village to produce documents he has requested – or provide a reason why the documents are not available.

 The village solicitor, Douglas Ross, replied April 12 that he was working on the request, and the documents would be provided.